Patricia S. Warrick

 Patricia DeEtte Scott Warrick (February 6, 1925 – February 23, 2023) was an American literary scholar and editor, interested in science fiction and technology.
 She was a professor of English at the University of Wisconsin–Oskosh, Fox Cities, from 1966 to 1996.
 She was president of the Science Fiction Research Association in the 1980s.
 She co-edited Machines That Think (1984) with Isaac Asimov and Martin H. Greenberg.

 Early life and education

 Scott was born in LaGrange, Indiana, the daughter of Ross Scott and DeEtte Ulman Scott.
-She earned a bachelor's degree in biochemistry from Indiana University, and a second bachelor's degree in English at Goshen College.
+She graduated from LaGrange High School in 1943.
+She earned a bachelor's degree in biochemistry from Indiana University Bloomington, and a second bachelor's degree in English at Goshen College.
 She earned a master's degree in English at Purdue University.
 She completed doctoral studies in 1977 at the University of Wisconsin–Milwaukee, with a dissertation titled "The Cybernetic Imagination in Science Fiction".

 Career

 Warrick taught at Lawrence University from 1965 to 1966.
 She was a professor of English at the University of Wisconsin–Oskosh, Fox Cities campus, from 1966 to 1986.
 She was president of the Science Fiction Research Association (SFRA) from 1983 to 1984.
 "If fiction is to survive, it has no choice but to write about science and technology," she said in a 1986 interview.
 "And fiction will survive because inventing stories is a vital part of being human."
 In 2004 she received the Thomas D. Clareson Award for Distinguished Service from the SFRA.
 There is a Patricia A. Warrick Scholarship, named for her in 2006.